AliciaBytes/aliciabytes.com/src/data/content/general/colophon.md

 - [astro](https://astro.build/) as a web framework to assemble the code and content into static pages.
 - [Catppuccin Theme](https://github.com/catppuccin/catppuccin) so I don't have to think about color schemes and making things pretty.
 It comes with 4 different nice looking flavors.
 I have done my own color scheme for my website before, but I'm not a fan of doing that work.
-- [Rehype Pretty Code](https://rehype-pretty-code.netlify.app/) & [Shiki](https://github.com/shikijs/shiki) for nice looking static code highlighting that fits the rest of the website.
+- [Expressive Code](https://expressive-code.com) for nice looking static code highlighting that fits the rest of the website and adjusts properly according to the selected theme.
 - The amazing [Kroki](https://kroki.io/) through [remark-kroki](https://github.com/nice-move/remark-kroki) for diagrams and visualizations.
 - The amazing [Rainbow Caticorn](https://openclipart.org/detail/222469/rainbow-caticorn) is a public domain SVG from Openclipart that I use for favicon and other graphics content.
 - [pagefind](https://pagefind.app/) for the search functionality.